Between Doctors

 Ask doctorWhich values are worsening, and what should family monitor before the next visit?

-Brief readiness shows whether you have added enough context for a useful doctor discussion.
+Journey progress shows how much useful information is ready for the next doctor visit.
 It is not a diagnosis or a measure of health.

 3. 3